 Get plenty of air and sunlight.
 Be kind to your eyes and hands.
 You’ll miss them when they can’t see and type as well as they do now.

 Maybe you’ll sign a good contract, maybe you won’t.
 Maybe you’ll get paid every time, maybe you won’t.
 Maybe you’ll file a lawsuit after working non-stop for a week, maybe you’ll get a bonus.
 Whatever you do, don’t congratulate yourself too much, or berate yourself either.
-Your choices in clients are half chance.
+Your choices in clients are a half chance.
 So are everybody else’s.

 Enjoy your text editor.
 Use it every way you can.
 Don’t be afraid to read the user manual or explore what all the options do.
 It’s the greatest tool you’ll ever use.